heavyblotto/memorativa/docs/memorativa-design.md

 The Memorativa model uses the major and minor aspects as symbolic validators for the mapping of percepts to concepts and the forming of conceptual relationships.

-For any given day, a mundane chart shows the placement of planets in houses and signs and their angular relationships, indicating semantic relationships between archetypes conditioned by house and sign placement (the percept-triplet structure).
+For any given day, a mundane chart shows the placement of planets in houses and signs and their angular relationships, indicating symbolic relationships between archetypes conditioned by house and sign placement (the percept-triplet structure).

 To discover the relationship between an individual and the world (or another individual), two charts can be superimposed and the angular relationships discovered between them.
 For example, a natal chart can be superimposed with a daily transit chart to interpret the archetypal patterns for a given individual on a given day.
 In this case, the transiting planets can form angular relationships with the planets in the individual's natal chart.
 Astrologers can use a natal chart as a canonical reference and representation for the individual, as it will encode the same birth sky chart into each chart's angular relationship analysis.
 In this way, the natal chart serves an analogous role as the reference beam in the construction of a hologram, maintaining a consistent resonant template across time periods.

-Where astrology typically uses horoscopes to calculate the placement of the actual planets in the sky for an actual person, object, or event, Memorativa uses horoscopes to calculate the placement of imaginary planets in a conceptual space based on human perceptions which may or may not be of objects on Earth in space and time (e.g. memories, dreams, reflections).
+Where astrology typically uses horoscopes to calculate the placement of the actual planets in the sky for an actual person, object, or event, Memorativa uses horoscopes to calculate the placement of imaginary planets in a conceptual space based on human perceptions which may or may not be of objects on Earth in space and time (e.g. apples, memories of apples, dreams of apples, reflections of apples).
 These **imaginaries** (planets and spaces) are structures generated by the union of percepts with concepts inside the imaginary space of the human mind.
 As such, they do not require time vectors.

 Just like real planets, real objects, and real events, imaginaries can be shown on a horoscope chart and their angular relationships discovered.
 Without time vectors, the placement of planets cannot be calculated to any degree placement, only placement *in* a house and sign.
 If the time vector is known, then the a value of 0 - 29 degrees can be calculated for the exact placement of the planet in the sign.